-3 I refer to private and private-public markets for goods-developing informal networks of connections based on the social status of individuals, their professional status, social capital as values which facilitate mutual exchange of services and goods hardly available on the official market (see: Wedel 2007).
+3 I refer to private and private-public markets for goods - developing informal networks of connections based on the social status of individuals, their professional status, social capital as values which facilitate a mutual exchange of services and goods hardly available on the official market (see: Wedel 2007).

-4 To ensure fair division of consumer staples, the authorities introduced the mechanism of regulation between 1976 and 1985 and in specific areas of the country and it embraced a range of grocery and industrial articles which entitled to do the shopping on the basis of rationing cards, stamps, and allocations.
-The regulation did not quite succeed, however, in realizing the "fair" distribution, there were malpractices concerning settlements of ration cards and fraudulent allocations (see: Zawistowski 2017:440-493); additionally, there were also multiple exemptions from the system because there were many categories of privileged people due to their profession, social function (see: Fuszara 2004b).
+4 To ensure fair division of consumer staples, the authorities introduced the mechanism of regulation between 1976 and 1985 and in specific areas of the country and it embraced a range of grocery and industrial articles which entitled doing the shopping on the basis of

+1. Lack of goods